to the book the Bhâgavata Purâna

 Chapter 13 - 14 - 15 - 16 - 17 - 18

-(8) In a wide circle facing inward with a happy face grouped the boys of Vraja around Krishna sitting down in the forest as beautiful as the petals and leaves of the whorl of a lotus flower.
+(8) In a wide circle happily facing inward, the boys of Vraja grouped in rows around Krishna.
+Thus sitting down in the forest they looked as beautiful as the petals and leaves that make up the whorl of a lotus flower.

-(62) Seeing this he quickly came down from his carrier and fell with his body to the ground like a golden rod with the tips of his four crowns touching His two feet and performed as he bowed a bathing ceremony with the pure water of his tears of joy.
+(62) When he saw that, he quickly came down from his carrier [the swan] and fell with his body flat to the ground like a golden rod.
+Therewith he with the tips of his four crowns touched His feet and bowing down performed a bathing ceremony with the pure water of his tears of joy.

-(18) Have You not just today shown me how, except for Yourself, all of this is based upon Your bewildering potency?
+(18) Did You not just today show me how this creation, Your lawfulness, is based on Your bewildering potency?
 First You were there all alone and then You became all of Vraja's boys and calves.
-You next even became a same number of fourhanded ones that together with me are served by all and then You became an equal number of universes [10.13: 53] and now You remain the One Infinite Absolute Truth without a second...
+Next You even became a same number of four-handed forms, who were served by all [the powers] including me, and then You became an equal number of universes [10.13: 53].
+Then You again became the One Infinite Absolute Truth without a second...

 Chapter 15: The Killing of Dhenuka, the Ass Demon